ericceg/trajectory/README.md

 3. Install and launch the app

 Notes:
-- Current release builds are ad-hoc signed (not notarized), so macOS may show a security warning on first launch.
+- Current release builds are ad-hoc signed, so macOS may show a security warning on first launch.
 - If prompted, right-click the app, choose **Open**, then confirm.

-## What You Can Do

-- Import `.tcx` / `.fit` files from any local folder
-- Keep your data fresh with incremental rescans (or full rebuilds when needed)
-- Explore training from multiple angles: dashboard, activity list, and activity detail
-- Visualize routes with per-activity maps and a global GPS heatmap
-- Build your own advanced analytics: custom metrics, streaks, and charts

 ## Usage